mgrman/BlazorWith3d/README.md

 - Optimize Typescript API
     - could use extra args in interop with offset and count, to be able to slice the array on JS side
       - benchmark somehow?
-    - add serializer concept in TS

 - switch debug relay back as normal renderer
     - maybe with long initialization while it waits for connection?
+    - use null renderer while waiting

-- unity should refresh on new connection (e.g. backend was restarted)
+- unity editor debug should refresh on new connection (e.g. backend was restarted)

-- add checks if no renderer

 - better JS plugin via $ as in https://github.com/Made-For-Gamers/NEAR-Unity-WebGL-API/blob/main/Assets/WebGLSupport/WebGLInput/WebGLInput.jslib